-- The PJM Operator maintains total Regulation Zonal capabilities within a +/- 2%, but no less than +/- 15MW bandwidth around the RTO Regulation Requirement. - The PJM Operator periodically evaluates the set of resources providing regulation, and makes any adjustments to regulation assignments deemed necessary and appropriate to minimize the overall cost of regulation. - In the event of a regulation excess, the PJM dispatcher deselects resources beginning with the highest cost resource currently providing regulation and moving downward. - In the event of a regulation deficiency, the PJM dispatcher selects resources to provide regulation beginning with the lowest cost resource currently not providing regulation and moving upward. - The RMCP and therefore RMPCP and RMCCP does not change based upon regulating resource adjustments made in real time.
-Any opportunity costs that exceed the RMCP are credited after the fact on a resource-specific basis. - The PJM Energy Management System (EMS) will send a RTO based signal(s) to each Local Control Center (LCC), as well as signals to individual resources or plants as requested by the owner. - The PJM Operator communicates any change in resource regulating assignments to individual Local Control Centers.
-Company total in-service regulating capabilities are then telemetered back to the PJM EMS via the PJM data link. - Resource regulation assignment changes during transitions between on-peak and off-peak periods begin 30 minutes prior to the new period, and are completed no later than 30 minutes after the period begins. - For a dual qualified regulation resource, should the assignment change within the operating hour, the resource will continue to be committed or re-committed on the regulation signal type that the resource was initially committed on.
+The PJM Operator periodically evaluates the set of resources providing regulation, and makes any adjustments to regulation assignments deemed necessary and appropriate to minimize the overall cost of regulation.

+In the event of a regulation excess, the PJM dispatcher deselects resources beginning with the highest cost resource currently providing regulation and moving downward.

+In the event of a regulation deficiency, the PJM dispatcher uses the Intermediate-Term Security Constrained Economic Dispatch (IT SCED) application to select resources to provide regulation beginning with the lowest cost resource currently not providing regulation and moving upward.

+The RMCP and therefore RMPCP and RMCCP may change based upon regulating resource adjustments made in real time.
+Any opportunity costs that exceed the RMCP are credited after the fact on a resource-specific basis.

+The PJM Energy Management System (EMS) will send a RTO based signal(s) to each Local Control Center (LCC), as well as signals to individual resources or plants as requested by the owner.

+The PJM Operator communicates any change in resource regulating assignments to individual Local Control Centers.
+Company total in-service regulating capabilities are then telemetered back to the PJM EMS via the PJM data link.

+Resource regulation assignment changes during transitions between on-peak and off-peak periods begin 30 minutes prior to the new period, and are completed no later than 30 minutes after the period begins.

+For a dual qualified regulation resource, should the assignment change within the operating hour, the resource will continue to be committed or re-committed on the regulation signal type that the resource was initially committed on.

+The historic performance score is calculated upstream of the market clearing process as discussed in PJM Manual 12: Balancing Operations, Section 4.5.5 Disqualification and Requalification of a Resource.
+If the daily historic performance scores for an operating day are not available due to a system failure or other issue that affects the calculation of the historic performance scores for all resources, the latest available historic performance scores from the last three days is used.
+If no historic performance scores are available from the last three days, then the latest available regulation qualification or regulation requalification test score for each resource by signal type is used.